nickp60/riboSeed/scripts/recreating_tables_and_figures.md

 Getting the "first" rDNA was a bit more involved:

-the gmbH sequence was obtained from Uniprot
+Manual inspection of the genome showed the first rDNA had a neighboring gene called gmbH.
+A gmbH sequence was obtained from Uniprot
 ```
 >gmbH
 MAKSVPAIFLDRDGTINVDHGYVHEIDNFEFIDGVIDAMRELKKMGFALVVVTNQSGIA